About Villa Ponti Bellavista, Lake Como, Italy

-Stage One, renovating 500mq of living area including eight bedrooms, three living areas and two kitchens as well as 200mq of terraces, is complete.
-Stage Two, a garden wellness centre replete with spa and saunas, and a pool with an infinity edge to the lake, was completed by Villa Ponti Bellavista is now ready to receive guests.
+Stage One, renovating 500mq of living area including eight bedrooms, three living areas and two kitchens as well as 200mq of terraces, was finished first.
+Stage Two, a garden wellness centre replete with spa and sauna, and a pool with an infinity edge to the lake, was completed in Villa Ponti Bellavista is now ready to receive guests.
 We look forward to welcoming you soon!